DS-runaway/WD-FinalProjectCoffeeShop-DelosSantos/readme.md

 - Whats the purpose?
     <p>The purpose of this project is to learn and get oneself familiar with coding and designing a website using libraries with HTML.</p>
 - What are key components?
-    <p>This website's key components are being a multipage website, embedded with Bootstrap features, and responsive for PC and tablet devices as listed below.</p>
+    <p>This website's key components are multipage website, Bootstrap features, and responsive attributes for PC and tablet devices as listed below.</p>
 - What technology used and how it is used?
     <p>This website's used technologies are HTML, CSS and JS as listed below.</p>